 HIV is on the rise in China’s gay community.
-According to __, HIV positive rate in the gay community in China is 8 percent in 2015.
-In 2011, it’s 6 percent.
-But in the China’s general population the rate is only __.
-HIV positive rate in US’s gay community is __, but it has flatted __.
+According to __, the HIV rate among gay men in China is about 8 percent in 2015.
+That’s up from 6 percent in 2011.
+This is disproportionally higher than China’s general population where the rate is only __.
+By contrast, the rate of HIV positive gay men in the United States is __, but it has flatted since __.

-There are many reasons to the rise of HIV in the gay community.
-Wang Xiaodong, the founder of Chengdu Tongle, a nonprofit dedicated to HIV prevention in Chengdu China, said that gay men are much more likely to contract HIV than the general population.
-“For the general population, HIV positive rate might be point zero one percent.
+There are many reasons for the rise of HIV .
+Wang Xiaodong, the founder of Chengdu Tongle, a nonprofit dedicated to HIV prevention, said that gay men are much more likely to contract HIV than the general population.
+“For the general population, the HIV rate might be point zero one percent.
 It’s point one percent in some places.
-But for the gay community, HIV positive rate might be 10 percent.
+But for the gay community, HIV positive rate might be as high as 10 percent.
 The difference is huge,” He said.
 “Also without any protection, gay sex is much more likely to transmit HIV than straight sex.”

-Dr. Liao Meizhen, who works for Shandong Province CDC in China, said not enough people are using condom in the gay community.
+Dr. Liao Meizhen, who works for Shandong Province CDC in China, said not enough people are using condoms in the gay community.

-“In Shandong Province, the use rate of condom is only in the range of 40% to 50% in the latest month in the gay community,” Liao said.
-“I did personal interviews with some gay men about the use of condom.
+“In Shandong Province, the use rate of condom use in the gay community is only in the range of 40 to 50 percent in the latest month ,” Liao said.
+“I did personal interviews with some gay men about the use of condoms.
 They prefer pleasure over safety.
-The reason could be that there’s too much oppression on gay sex.
-And then they feel condom prevents them from getting the pleasure they want.
-Especially those in heterosexual marriage, they have long term pressure not to have gay sex.
-When they do have it, they tend to have high risk sex.”
+The reason could be that there’s too much oppression on gay sex, and then they feel condom prevents them from getting the pleasure they want.
+Especially those gay men in heterosexual marriages, they have experienced long term pressure not to have gay sex.
+And when they do have it, they tend to engage in high risk sex.”

 Liao said the CDC has limited resources.
-“Shandong Province has over 100 counties.
-Each county has a population over one million.
+“Shandong Province has over 100 counties, and each county has a population over one million people.
 The least populated county has three hundred thousand to half a million people.
 But each county has only one to three CDC staff dedicated to HIV prevention.”

-The lack of sex education also contributes to the rise of HIV, especially in the gay youth.
+The lack of sex education also contributes to the rise of HIV, especially in gay youth.
 “It’s a Chinese tradition that we don’t talk about sex,” Zhang Beichuan, a professor at Qingdao University's Medical School said.
 Zhang has been researching gay men and HIV since 1990s.
 “Did Sun Yat-sen talk about sex?
 Did Chiang Kai-shek talk about sex?
 Did Mao Zedong talk about sex?
 Deng Xiaoping didn’t talk about sex.
 Hua Guofeng didn’t talk about sex.
 Hu Yaobang and Zhao Ziyang didn’t talk about sex.
 Xi Jinping didn’t talk about sex.
 It’s not about party politics.
-It’s a heritage of anti-sex culture.”
+It’s a heritage of anti-sex culture,” he said, describing a long history of Chinese leaders who never addressed such taboo subjects.

-According to a survey commissioned by the United Nations Population Fund, among the young people in China who have sex experience and are aged from fifteen to twenty four, half of them didn’t use any birth control options during their first sex.
+According to a survey commissioned by the United Nations Population Fund, among the young people in China who are sexuall active and are aged from 15 to 24, half of them didn’t use any birth control options during their first intercourse.

-According to the Chinese Center for Disease Control and Prevention, the number of HIV positive high school and college students increased by thirty five percent each year from 2011 to 2015.
-But HIV hit gay students much harder than straight students.
-The Chinese CDC also reports that from 2014 to October 2015, gay students accounted for more than eighty percent of new student HIV infections.
+According to the Chinese Center for Disease Control and Prevention, the number of HIV positive high school and college students increased sharply by 35 percent each year from 2011 to 2015.
+But HIV rates hit gay students much harder than straight students.
+The Chinese CDC also reports that from 2014 to October 2015, gay students accounted for more than 80 percent of new student HIV infections.